Legal Battle Over Missouri Clinic Could Foretell Abortion Fights In Other States

 And that means continued legal battles and on-the-ground activism for advocates on both sides of the abortion debate.

-Emily Wales, the general counsel at Planned Parenthood Great Plains, says her team has ongoing litigation against the federal court's ruling, in addition to several other laws that make it harder for Planned Parenthood to provide abortions in the state — and is awaiting the court's response.
+Emily Wales, the general counsel at Planned Parenthood Great Plains, says her team has ongoing litigation against the federal court's ruling in addition to several other laws that make it harder for Planned Parenthood to provide abortions in the state — and is awaiting the court's response.

 Wales says neither the admitting privileges requirement nor the ambulatory surgical center requirements are necessary, since abortion is widely considered a safe procedure.